excalq/tupac/README.md

-# Tupac - A web-based w_rapper_ for sysadmin tasks
+# Tupac - A web-based wrapper for sysadmin tasks

 _Version_: 0.02 - July 30, 2012